Please see Filling In Your Application For UK Conservatoires via UCAS for further assistance with this process.

 Programme duration: 20 minutes for Undergraduate candidates, 30 minutes for Postgraduate candidates.

-You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans and may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:
+You may be asked to have a subsequent interview with one of the undergraduate academic staff, during which you can discuss your study plans.
+As part of the interview you may be asked some questions about a short extract of music, and be asked to take some aural skills assessments consisting of a sight-singing test and some of the following:

 - singing the middle notes in a chord